stalniy/casl/packages/casl-vue/README.md

 </script>
 ```

-Obviously, in this case your server API should provide the list of user abilities in `rules` field of the response.
+Obviously, in this case your server API should provide the list of user abilities in the `rules` field of the response.
-See [@casl/ability][casl-ability] package for more information on how to define abilities.
+See the [@casl/ability][casl-ability] package for more information on how to define abilities.

 ### 3. Check permissions in templates

-To check permissions in any component you can use `$can` method:
+To check permissions in any component you can use the `$can` method:

 ```html
 <template>